joyfill/components-swift/README.md

 * `validateSchema: Bool`
   * Enables automatic schema validation for the document.
 Default is `true`.
   * When enabled, validates document structure against the current SDK schema version.
-* `license: String?`
-  * Optional license token for enabling advanced features.
-  * Required for collection field functionality and other premium features.

 ## `Properties`
 * `currentPageID: String`